 The purpose of the STCA Medical Advisory Team is to provide guidance and expertise to the operations and reopening of South Texas Christian Academy, particularly as it relates to creating new processes and procedures as related to Covid-19.

-Committee Members: Dr. Rudy Álvarez, Dr. Pedro Abanto, Dr. Ricardo Sobrevilla, Daisy Sobrevilla, Danny García, Jessica Escobedo, Daniela Leal, Federico Esquivel
+Committee Members: Dr. Rudy Álvarez, Dr. Pedro Abanto, Dr. Ricardo Sobrevilla, Daisy Sobrevilla, Daniel García, Jessica Escobedo, Daniela Leal, Federico Esquivel

 Committee Meeting Dates: